AnuragNirwan/Use-of-Data-Analysis-to-Study-Music-Streaming-Pattern/README.md

 # Use-of-Data-Analysis-to-Study-Music-Streaming-Pattern,<br>

+# *PART ONE*

 ## Research on music streaming & data analytics <br>
-Before you dive into the actual process of collection and analysis of the data, your first component is about researching and understanding the 2 most important parts <br>
+*Before you dive into the actual process of collection and analysis of the data, your first component is about researching and understanding the 2 most important parts.* <br>

 **(i)  Music Streaming services** <br>
 **(ii) Data Analytics process<br>**